The Best Ways to Format an Email Signature

 - Photo image

-After you’ve decided on the order of the email signature elements, next you need to format the layout of the signature.
-For us, having the logo as the focal point is the best place to start.
+After you’ve decided on the order of the email signature elements, you need to format the layout of the signature.
+When it comes to formatting, a simple layout is always best.
+Having the company logo as the focal point is the best place to start.

 The shape of your logo will play an important part in formatting your signature, whether it’s a square, rectangle or circle.
 Your logo should be the focal point of the signature, as including your brand is essential.

 To layout your signature, we recommend using HTML tables where possible.
 HTML tables are the best way to build a professional email signature design.
 By using rows and columns, you will give the signature template a professional feel.